-We tend to think of “doing something for attention” as a bad thing- but what if it isn’t?
+We tend to think of “doing something for attention” as a bad thing.
+What if it isn’t?

 Every single one of us needs attention.
-Attention- especially from those we love- is an essential ingredient for the attachments that empower us to grow as individuals, that supports mental health, and that develops our template for healthy relationships.
+Attention – especially from those we love – is essential for the attachments that empower us to:

-If attention is something we all need to thrive and even to survive, then attention-seeking behavior in children, teens, and adults becomes important communication (rather than just an irritation!).
+If attention is something we all need to thrive, and even survive, then attention-seeking behavior in children, teens, and adults becomes important communication (rather than just an irritation!).

 What Attention-Seeking Behavior Might Be Telling Us

 Seeking attention through behavior is never a person’s first attempt to get that attention.
-When you perceive attention-seeking behavior in teens, kids, or adults, it’s typically a sign of an unmet need.
+Observing attention-seeking behavior in teens, kids, or adults is typically a sign of an unmet need.

 People seek attention through behavior when attempts to get care by asking verbally have failed.

 Humans are expressive and creative.
 It is a sign of a healthy brain that we creatively try different ways to get our needs met.

 Three Reasons People Act Out for Attention: